AIS-Clemson/VisionGPT/README.md

 We apply the latest Yolo-world for the open-world object detection task to adapt the system in any scenario any situation.

 ### GPT-3.5
 We apply GPT-3.5 for fast response and low cost.
+We have tested GPT-4 and GPT-4V but found them not financial-friendly.

 ### H-splitter